 QuantiFeron TB Gold: These are new tests available that use a blood sample to find out if you are infected with TB bacteria.
 The tests measure the response of TB proteins when they are mixed with a small amount of blood.
 Only one visit is required to draw blood for the test.

 Chest x-ray: A chest x-ray is made by exposing a film to x-rays that pass through the chest.
 A doctor can look at this film to see whether a TB bacterium has damaged the lungs.

 What happens when TB is reported?

-TB disease can be treated by taking several drugs for 6 to 12 months.
-It is very important that people who have TB disease finish the medicine, and take the drugs exactly as prescribed.
-If they stop taking the drugs too soon, they can become sick again; if they do not take the drugs correctly, the germs that are still alive may become resistant to those drugs.
+TB disease can be treated by taking several drugs for six to 12 months.
+It is very important that people who have TB disease finish the medicine and take the drugs exactly as prescribed.
+If they stop taking the drugs too soon, they can become sick again.
+If they do not take the drugs correctly, the germs that are still alive may become resistant to those drugs.
 TB that is resistant to drugs is harder and more expensive to treat.
-In some situations, the Communicable Disease staff of the local health department will meet regularly with patients who have TB to watch them take their medications.
+In some situations, the communicable disease staff at the health department will meet regularly with patients who have TB to watch them take their medications.
 This is called directly observed therapy (DOT).
 DOT helps the patient complete treatment in the least amount of time.

-More information on Tuberculosis infections is available at www.cdc.gov/tb.
+More information on Tuberculosis infections is available at the websites: